solid-contrib/conformance-test-harness/USAGE.md

 docker rm server
 ```

-Run `./css.sh` and the reports will be created in the specified directory.
+Run this script, and the reports will be created in the specified directory.

 ### Providing your own tests and configuration
 To use the image to run a set of local tests: